dantesolis/100-days-kallaway-log/README.md

 ### Day 8: March 6.
 Monday

 **Today's Progress**: Finished implementing styles for the SignUp screen on Stori-2 (Open Source project) in less.
-Finished Section 1 of [Modern React with Redux](https://www.udemy.com/react-redux/learn/v4/overview) Udemy course.
+Finished Section 1 of the [Modern React with Redux](https://www.udemy.com/react-redux/learn/v4/overview) Udemy course.
 Started Section 2.

 **Thoughts:** Have to do a work-around on selecting the `::-webkit-input-placeholder` pseudo-class for changing the color of the text.
 Had created a `less` mixin but is not taking it.
 Need to debug it.